By Owen Lloyd / Deep Green Resistance

 “Hitler was not a reasonable man, and he understood, better than nearly anyone else of his time, the power of the nonrational to shape human thought and action.
 His response to Germany’s integration amounted to government by magic.
 Germany became one vast magical temple, flooded with symbols, incantations and ceremony… Even in defeat, he kept his grip on the German people until it was shattered by sheer overwhelming force.”
 (69)

-Regardless of whether a revitalization movement acts for good or for evil, it takes its power from from “symbolism, incantation, ritual, and the rest of the hardware in the magician’s toolkit” (71).
+Regardless of whether a revitalization movement acts for good or for evil, it takes its power from “symbolism, incantation, ritual, and the rest of the hardware in the magician’s toolkit” (71).
 Greer talks about revitalization movements at length because he considers the world exceptionally ripe for them, suspecting that it won’t be long before “the first full fledged peak oil revitalization movement raises its banners and begins attracting a mass following with strident denunciations of the existing order of things and the promise of a bright future reached by what amounts to a sustained exercise in magic” (74).

 He warns us to be “at least a little wary” of any movement of this sort, because often these movements will simply be kneejerk responses to peak oil, that cannot address the fundamental problems involved in it.
 He is concerned that there may be a resurgence in fascism, and one reason he fears this will happen is because we often treat it as a sort of bogeyman, and often “forget how promising fascism looked in the 1920s and 1930s to many good people disgusted with the failings of their democratic governments” (81).

 What he is suggesting is that, in our efforts to respond to peak oil, we are liable to accept an alternative to it that may in fact be far worse.
 In saying all of that, I don’t think he is ruling out the potential of a revitalization movement to do some good, and towards the end of the book he appears to suggest a movement of his own, which I will discuss later.